johanneshoehn/svg_util/README.md

  - Support to convert `<rect>`s, `<circle>`s, `<ellipse>`s, and `<line>`s into `Primitive`s.
  - Support for parsing and applying `transform`s.
  - Extensive testing.
  - Use `[feature]`s to make compilation time and binary size better for users.
-Optimized output, precision could be made turned into features that can be turned off.
+Optimized output, precision could be made into features that can be turned off.
  - Benchmarking and optimisation.
  - Maybe a C API.